hjfrReal/3SemClon/AuctionService/readme.md

     go run auctionNode.go --id=node2 --port=:5002
     go run auctionNode.go --id=node1 --port=:5001
-3. Make another terminal and navigate to AuctionService. after you have startet the nodes you can write here: go run client.go
+3. Make another terminal and navigate to AuctionService.
+4. After you have startet the nodes you can write here: go run client.go
-Now the clients will bid and you will see it in the terminal.
+5. Now the clients will bid and you will see it in the terminal.
-While the client is running you can close a terminal with a node to see if the program still runs. (ctrl + c).
+6. While the client is running you can close a terminal with a node to see if the program still runs. (ctrl + c).